 The Chaplaincy offers a meeting place and base for university societies representing many denominations and faiths.
 Cath Soc, J.Soc and I.Soc are all Student Union affiliated societies; the others are not affiliated to the SU.

-A lively and enthusiastic group of Christian Chinese students, meeting at the Chaplaincy Centre every Wednesday evening at 7.00 pm (for Mandarin speaking Chinese), every Thursday afternoon at 2pm (for Mandarin speaking Chinese); and every Saturday evening at 4.00pm for Cantonese speaking Chinese students.
+A lively and enthusiastic group of Christian Chinese students, including both Cantonese and Mandarin speaking groups.
+We meet in the Chaplaincy Centre every Wednesday evening at 7.00 pm (for Mandarin speaking Chinese), and every Saturday evening at 4.00pm for Cantonese speaking Chinese students.
 Meetings include a meal on Saturdays.
+Mandarin speaking students meet at Widcombe Baptist on Saturday at 4pm

 The CU is a large union of more than 130 students (not part of the Students Union) with the aim "To Know Christ and Make Christ Known".
 This is done through the main weekly meeting, morning and lunchtime prayer meetings, weekly evangelistic lunchtime talks, and small Bible study groups that meet on various nights of the week.